groupdocs-signature/GroupDocs.Signature-Docs/net/getting-started/signature-use-cases/how-to-generate-barcode-and-sign-document-using-csharp.md

 ### Signing document with Codabar in C\#

-To render your file to HTML file(s) with embedded resources do the following steps:
+To sign a particular document with just generated barcode:

 * Instantiate Signature class providing path to source document or document stream.
 * Create the BarcodeSignOptions instance and set up all demanded fields.